 01.02 To provide inspection guidance for activities directed towards the review of a DC application and related applicant activities governed by NRC regulations.

-,
+01.03 To provide inspection guidance for activities related to the protection of Safeguards Information (SGI) by design certification applicants/vendors that are required to protect SGI in accordance with an NRC Order, Title 10 of the Code of Federal Regulations (CFR) 73.21 and/or 10 CFR 73.22.

 2508-02 OBJECTIVES